verrazzano/docs/content/en/docs/observability/monitoring/configure/thanos.md

 </div>
 {{< /clipboard >}}

-## Enable long-term storage
+## Enable long-term storage using OCI Object Storage

 Optionally, to enable long-term storage of metrics complete the following steps:

 ### Step 1: Create a YAML configuration file

-Create a `storage.yaml` file using OCI object storage.
+Create a local file named `storage.yaml` with valid credentials for accessing your bucket in OCI Object Storage.

 {{< clipboard >}}
 <div class="highlight">